liufanfanlff/C3-Context-Cascade-Compression/README.md

 ## Install

-1. Clone this repository and navigate to the GOT folder
+1. Clone this repository and navigate to the C3 folder
 ```bash
 git clone https://github.com/liufanfanlff/C3-Context-Cascade-Compression.git
 ```